Cabinet of the State of East Indonesia

-The Cabinet of the State of East Indonesia (Kabinet Negara Indonesia Timur) served as the central government apparatus of the State of East Indonesia (Negara Indonesia Timur), headed by a prime minister who were appointed by the head of state.
+The Cabinet of the State of East Indonesia (Kabinet Negara Indonesia Timur) (Note: The cabinet was also referred to as the Council of Ministers (Ministerraad; Dewan Menteri).) served as the central government apparatus of the State of East Indonesia (Negara Indonesia Timur), headed by a prime minister (Note: The prime minister was also referred to as the minister-president.) who were appointed by the head of state.
 During the three-year lifetime of the state between 24 December 1946 and 27 December 1949, there were eight cabinets in total, headed by six different prime ministers.

+Background

+Following the end of World War II, Indonesian nationalists in the former Dutch East Indies, led by Sukarno and Mohammad Hatta, would proclaim Indonesian independence on 17 August 1945.
+This proclamation was not recognized by the Netherlands, however, and the Dutch sought to restore their power in Indonesia, resulting in the Indonesian National Revolution.
+The lieutenant governor-general of the Dutch East Indies, Hubertus van Mook, sought to establish a federation in Indonesia to protect Dutch economic interests.
+As part of this plan, van Mook organized the Malino Conference and Denpasar Conferences to form a state in what was then the governorate of the Great East (Groote Oost), resulting in the establishment of the State of East Indonesia (Negara Indonesia Timur, NIT) in December 1946.

 First Nadjamuddin cabinet (13 January 1947 – 2 June 1947)

 Inauguration of the First Malewa Cabinet in Jakarta (1947).
 From left to right: Julius Tahija, Minister of Social Affairs; Tjia Kok Tjiang, Minister of Justice; Elias Dumais Dengah, Minister of Transportation and Public Works; Nadjamuddin Daeng Malewa, Prime Minister and Minister of Economy; Ide Anak Agung Gde Agung, Minister of Home Affairs; dr. Semuel Jusof Warouw, Minister of Health; Godlief Rudolf Pantouw, Minister of Information.

-At the Denpasar Conference (18-24 December 1946) organized by Acting Governor-General of the Dutch East Indies Hubertus van Mook, the State of East Indonesia was established with Balinese noble Tjokorda Gde Raka Soekawati was elected head of state designated as president, and Nadjamuddin Daeng Malewa was appointed as prime minister-designate.
+At the Denpasar Conference (18-24 December 1946), the State of East Indonesia was established with Balinese noble Tjokorda Gde Raka Soekawati was elected head of state designated as president, and Nadjamuddin Daeng Malewa was appointed as prime minister-designate.
 Following discussions between the two men in Jakarta, the cabinet was announced and inaugurated on 13 January 1947 with the composition as follows: